Bachelor of Science in Bioinformatics (BSBI)

 Biology Courses (16 hours)

-*NOTE: BIOL 1450 counts toward Natural Science requirement
+*NOTE: BIOL 1450 counts toward the Natural and Physical Sciences requirement.

 Chemistry Courses (17 hours)